Frederick A. Howes Scholar Award

-DOE CSGF alumna Ashlee Ford Versypt is the 2013 Frederick A. Howes Scholar in Computational Science and will be formally recognized at the July 2013 DOE CSGF Annual Conference in Arlington, Va.
+DOE CSGF alumna Ashlee Ford Versypt was named the 2013 Frederick A. Howes Scholar in Computational Science and was formally recognized at the July 2013 DOE CSGF Annual Program Review in Arlington, Va.
 Ford Versypt earned her doctoral degree in chemical engineering from the University of Illinois at Urbana-Champaign (UIUC) in 2012 and now is a postdoctoral research associate in the Massachusetts Institute of Technology (MIT) chemical engineering department.

 Her work – published in several top journals – centers on the modeling, simulation and design of controlled-release medications, specifically models to predict the behavior of biodegradable polymers used to encapsulate drugs.
 In essence, scientists using Ford Versypt’s models could more quickly and inexpensively find the chemical combinations to release just the right amounts of medication at the right times.

 Since the award's inception in 2001, the following members of the DOE CSGF community have been recognized as Howes Scholars:

 - Jeffrey Hittinger and Mayya Tokman, 2001